One-Room, Country, & Historic Schools of Marion County

 The city schools of Marion County in the early 1890s were in Marion, Peabody, Florence, and Hillsboro.
 Lehigh, Burns, Lincolnville, Lost Springs, Tampa, Durham, Ramona, Aulne, and Canada were other village schools.
 Marion and Peabody were the largest schools in the county.
 Both had high-school departments that thoroughly prepared students for the three State educational institutions – the University of Kansas at Lawrence, the State Agricultural College at Manhattan, and the State Normal School in Emporia.

-The schools were under special jurisdiction and supervision, consisting of a board of education of ten members and a city superintendent.
+The schools were under special jurisdiction and supervision, consisting of a ten-member board of education and a city superintendent.

 This review of the schools would not be complete without a tribute to the wide-awake, progressive spirit shown by the teachers of this county in the formation of the Marion County Teachers’ Association, which met quarterly during the year at Marion, Peabody, Florence, and Hillsboro, in rotation.

 After July 1969, the office of County Superintendent ceased operating.
-Legislation regarding the school unification program called for the extinction of this office.
+Legislation regarding the school unification program called for its extinction.
 The administrative work was moved to the state office at Topeka, Kansas, which, in turn, supervises the county schools through the superintendents of the five districts.

 Marion County has five school districts today, including: